Psoriasis can't be passed from person to person. It does sometimes happen in members of the same family.

 - Methotrexate.
 This drug can cause liver disease and lung problems, so it’s only for serious cases.
 Doctors closely watch patients.
 You may have to get lab work, a chest X-ray and possibly a liver biopsy.

 - Biologic treatments.
-These work by blocking the body's immune system (which is overactive in psoriasis) to better control the systemic inflammation associated with psoriasis.
-Biologic medications include adalimumab (Humira), brodalumab (Siliq), etanercept (Enbrel), guselkumab (Tremfya), infliximab (Remicade), ixekizumab (Taltz), risankizumab-rzaa (SKYRIZI), secukinumab (Cosentyx), and ustekinumab (Stelara).
+These work by blocking the body's immune system (which is overactive in psoriasis) to better control the systemic inflammation linked to psoriasis.
+Biologic medications include adalimumab (Humira), brodalumab (Siliq), certolizumab (Cimzia),etanercept (Enbrel), guselkumab (Tremfya), infliximab (Remicade), ixekizumab (Taltz), risankizumab-rzaa (Skyrizi), secukinumab (Cosentyx), tildrakizumab (Ilumya), and ustekinumab (Stelara).

 Is There a Cure?

 There’s no cure, but treatment greatly reduces symptoms, even in serious cases.
-Recent studies have suggested that when you better control the inflammation of psoriasis, the risk of heart disease, stroke, metabolic syndrome, and other diseases associated with inflammation also decrease.
+Recent studies have suggested that when you better control the inflammation of psoriasis, the risk of heart disease, stroke, metabolic syndrome, and other diseases linked to inflammation also decreases.

-- Psoriatic arthritis, which affects joints such as the fingers, toes, wrists, knees, ankles, and lower back.
-Most people with psoriasis don’t develop psoriatic arthritis, but 10% to 20% do.
+- Psoriatic arthritis, which affects joints such as the fingers, toes, wrists, hips, sacroiliac joint, knees, ankles, and lower back.
+Most people with psoriasis don’t get psoriatic arthritis, but 10% to 30% do.

 - Anxiety, depression, and low self-esteem can happen if it affects your quality of life and you’re self-conscious about the condition.